sunit-mal/django-access-controller/README.md

 - **Refresh Endpoints**: After create new end point first need to run this command.
 - **Enable Virtual Environment**: User can insert env path and after enable, user run django by using this env.
 - **Gemini Assistant**: User can able to ask their query to gemini from vs code.
+- **Model Generator**: User can able to create model and also link with admin via some few steps.

 ## Installation